comtvset/eCommerce-Application/README.md

 --cache - check only changed files

---ext - check only file with specified extentions
+--ext - check only file with specified extensions

 --report-unused-disable-directives
 This option causes ESLint to report directive comments like // eslint-disable-line when no errors would have been reported on that line anyway.